lightvector/KataGo/README.md

 ## Where To Download Stuff
 You can download precompiled executables for KataGo on the [releases page](https://github.com/lightvector/KataGo/releases) for Windows and Linux.

 You can download a few selected neural nets from the [releases page](https://github.com/lightvector/KataGo/releases) or download additional other neural nets from [here](https://d3dndmfyhecmj0.cloudfront.net/g170/index.html)).
+There are two different model formats, indicated by ".txt.gz" versus ".bin.gz".
+Starting with v1.3.3, KataGo is moving to ".bin.gz" which is a binary format that is a little smaller on disk and faster to load. ".bin.gz" files will only work with v1.3.3 and later, but v1.3.3 and later can still load all earlier formats.

 **See sections below, particularly "How To Use" and "Tuning for Performance" sections below for how to use KataGo and things you may want to do before actually using KataGo.**